Insider Travel Guide: Incredible Getaways in Quebec 🇨🇦

 Saguenay–Lac-Saint-Jean

-Don’t forget about the stunning wilderness areas either, like the Gaspésie National Park, famous for its high peaks and caribou, or the Mingan Archipelago National Park Reserve with its unique limestone monoliths jutting out of the sea.
+Don’t forget about the stunning wilderness areas either, like the Gaspésie National Park, famous for its high peaks and caribou herds roaming the rugged terrain.

 Parc Omega

-#9 Mont-Tremblant
+#9.
+Mont-Tremblant

 Whether you’re a thrill-seeker or simply enjoy stunning landscapes, Mont-Tremblant is the place to be on your Quebec getaway.
+It’s in the heart of the Laurentian Mountains of Quebec, which is around 3 hours from the city.

 Here you can Ski or snowboard down its renowned slopes in Winter, or hike, bike, and zip-line in the Summer.
 Don’t forget the gondola ride for spectacular views!

-#10 Music Festivals in Quebec
+#10.
+Music Festivals in Quebec

 Quebec isn’t just a history lover’s paradise; it’s also a hotbed for entertainment.
 Believe it or not, Quebec is actually known as the land of festivals, with over 400 celebrations taking place throughout the year!